Drugs Used in Mechanical Ventilation Graphic

 Anesthetic Agents

-Note: Anesthetic agents do not have pain-relieving effects; therefore, they are typically used in conjunction with other drugs to provide adequate pain control.
+Note: Anesthetic agents like propofol do not provide pain relief, so they are typically used in combination with analgesics to ensure comprehensive patient care.

 Analgesics